 It is the same case for overinflated tires.
 Carrying more air than it should have is not safe for your tires either.
-In this case, the pressure from the air and the car’s weight combine, therefore, double the force that your tires have to endure.
+In this case, the pressure from the air and the car’s weight combine, therefore, doubling the force that your tires have to endure.

-Regular vehicle maintenance check is the key to keeping your car functions properly, as well as your tires.
+Regular vehicle maintenance check is the key to keeping your car functioning properly, as well as your tires.
 Check out if your car has an issue and deal with it as soon as possible.
 It is not recommended to skip regular maintenance and only check your vehicle if there is a problem.

 Finding an expert mechanic to help you if you are uncertain about the status of your tires.
 Listen to their advice and figure out how to preserve your tires depending on the purpose and environment.